keptn/lifecycle-toolkit/docs/docs/reference/index.md

 ## API Reference

-This auto-generated content from source code offers insights into the structure, versioning, and functionality of Keptn APIs.
+The [API Reference](./api-reference/index.md) is content that is auto-generated from source code and offers insights into the structure, versioning, and functionality of Keptn APIs.

 Each API corresponds to an object in our API library, following Kubernetes API versioning.